jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

   - Install git by running: sudo yum install git -y    (The SonarQube server already has git)
   - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
   - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
-  - Swtitch to the "prometheus-and-grafana" folder
+  - Swtitch to the "prometheus-and-grafana-and-nodeexporter" folder
   - Run: ls or ll  (to confirm you have the branch files including "install-node-exporter.sh")
   - Run: ./install-node-exporter.sh
   - Make sure the status shows "Active (running)"